MySQL INNER JOIN

 Output:

-Explanation: Here, the INNER JOIN joins the Course and Enrollment table based on course_id which retrieves the details about courses that have enrollment.
+Explanation: Here, the MySQL INNER JOIN example joins the Course and Enrollment tables based on course_id, which retrieves the details about courses that have enrollment.

 Why Do We Need an INNER JOIN in MySQL?